 Looking for an alfresco dining spot in Leeds city centre?
 Why not head to Banyan?
 Right outside the train station, you won’t get much more central.
 In summer, their courtyard is the perfect place to catch some rays, while in the colder months, it transforms into a Winter Garden with a tipi and a fire pit.

-Their food offering is stacked, with a menu that’ll take you from a full English and waffles all the way to an 6oz flat iron steak and Thai red chicken curry.
-We recommend going down on a lunchtime to grab a tasty chicken fajita wrap, teeming with guacamole, sour cream and jalapeños.
+Their food offering is stacked, with a menu that’ll take you from a full English and waffles all the way to a 6oz flat iron steak and Thai red chicken curry.
+We recommend visiting at lunchtime to grab a tasty cajun chicken wrap, teeming with three types of cheese, salsa verde jalapeños.
 To wash it all down, it’d be rude to not make use of their 2-4-1 cocktail offers, right?

 Where?
 Banyan, Toronto Square, 2 City Square, Leeds, West Yorkshire, LS1 2ES.